fsereno/portfolio/README.md

 #### app/codeExamples/JS/promises.js

 ##### Example of Promises in JS
 - Shows an alternative, much cleaner approach to the Asynchronous JavsScript Callback problem.
+(Callback Hell!)
 - Demonstrates the 3 states of a Promise, Pending, Fulfilled and Rejected.
 - Shows how to define a Promise, how to call it and how to evaluate the result.
 ---